Aviation park gets $600,000 for next two years

 The $300,000 a year will cover part of a contract with the New Jersey Innovation Institute to administer and market the park, as well as costs associated with running it, said Atlantic County Chief of Staff Howard Kyle.

-The funds came to the county from the ACUA, and were then given to the Atlantic County Improvement Authority, which approved the disbursement at its meeting last week.
+The funds came to the county from the Atlantic County Utilities Authority, and were then given to the Atlantic County Improvement Authority, which approved the disbursement at its meeting last week.

 The ACUA has provided the same amount annually to the park for the past three years, said County Administrator Jerry DelRosso.